jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - [yt2import]Macro has been included to import from YutoSheetII.
   - Prepare a JSON output file from the YutoSheetII website.
   - Use the macro, select the JSON YutoSheetII file, and then click on import.
+  - Data treated as items are searched in the order of “Item List in World” -> “Item List in Dictionary (Alphabetical Order)”, and if there is an item with a matching item name, the data is imported.
+If not, a new item is created.
 - Notes
   - Only PCs and monsters are supported.
-  - Currently, data treated as items (such as skills, checks, abilities, magic, equipment, items, language, etc) will not be imported (to be implemented in the future).
-  - Monsters also currently do not import HP, MP, Defense, Magic Defense, or any abilities or magic (to be implemented in the future).
+  - Items and magic, except for equipment, are not imported.
+  - The initial language learned by races is only supported for the basic races.
+If a race is not imported, it must be added manually.
+  - Additional parts of accessories are not supported.
+  - In the case of monsters, the monster abilities and magic will not be imported.
+For multi-part monster, only the data of the first part will be imported.
+  - Newly created items without a matching item name will need to be set manually.
+  - Some items with imported data may also need to be set manually.
-  - Data that is not imported must be manually set after the file is imported.
+  - Data that is not imported will need to be added manually.

 ## Precautions
 - The functions that can be used for FVTT-like sessions have been implemented.